Student Internal Complaint System

 The purpose of the following is to inform students of the general internal complaint system at Ferrum College and to serve as a guide for students who wish to file a complaint about any aspect of Ferrum’s operation, policies, or procedures, or about the actions of any student, visitor, or employee of Ferrum College.
 Students should also consult the procedures set forth in Special Campus Policies when filing a complaint for sexual harassment or assault or for discrimination or harassment based on a protected characteristic such as race or sexual orientation.

 Procedures and Guidelines

-- Complaint forms can be filled out online, may be picked up in the Office of Student Life Room 105 Bassett Hall, during normal business hours or requested via an email to Mrs. Vanessa Stone, email@example.com.
-Completed forms should be returned to Nicole Lenez, Dean of Students and Title IX Coordinator in Room 105 Bassett Hall, or vial email to firstname.lastname@example.org.
+- Complaint forms can be filled out online, picked up in the Office of Student Life Room 105 Bassett Hall, during normal business hours, or requested by emailing firstname.lastname@example.org.
+Completed forms should be returned to the Dean of Students and Title IX Coordinator in Room 105 Bassett Hall.
 Forms will be routed to the appropriate person on campus for investigation.

 - The person handling the complaint should, if possible, see that the situation is addressed and must inform the student in writing (within one month) of the outcome whether or not the complaint is found to be invalid.

 - If the student does not receive a written response from the person handling the complaint within one month from the date of originally filing the completed complaint form or if a student feels that a response to a complaint is unacceptable or unreasonable, the student may bring the complaint back to the Office of Student Life who will direct the complaint to the appropriate President’s Cabinet Member.